/

 When evaluating whether Slack can replace (or supplement) your LMS, track these:

-The delivery channel matters.
-People complete training that arrives where they work.
-They ignore training that requires them to go somewhere else.
+The delivery channel matters more than most L&D teams account for.
+People complete training that arrives where they already work — and quietly skip anything that requires them to go somewhere else.

 Is Slack your LMS?

-For a growing number of teams, Slack is not just a communication tool.
-It is the operating system for daily work: standups, decisions, feedback, and now, learning.
-A dedicated LMS still has a role for deep, structured programs.
-But for the training that needs to happen fast, reach everyone, and actually stick, Slack is the better platform.
+For a growing number of teams, Slack has become the operating system for daily work — standups, decisions, feedback, and increasingly, learning.
+A dedicated LMS still has an important role for deep, structured programs.
+But for training that needs to happen fast, reach everyone, and actually stick, Slack is often the better fit.

 Ready to move learning into Slack?
-Add Doozy to your workspace and try a quiz with your team.
-See the difference when training meets people where they are.
+Add Doozy to your workspace and try a quiz with your team — it takes a few minutes to set up and you'll see the difference straight away.